SpaceVim/SpaceVim/docs/documentation.md

 for custom configurations and key bindings, namely `bootstrap_before` and `bootstrap_after`.

-To enable them you need to add the following into `~/.SpaceVim.d/init.toml`.
+To enable them you need to add the following into lines to the `[options]` section of your configuration file.

 ```toml
 [options]